-Redemption and Tender The Agency may redeem all or a portion of the Series Bonds by optional or special redemption, and must redeem a portion of the Series Bonds by mandatory sinking fund redemption, as described under "The Series Bonds" herein.

-Security Payment of principal and interest on the Series Bonds is secured, on an equal basis with payment of principal and interest on all Outstanding Bonds that the Agency has issued, and may subsequently issue, under the Bond Resolution, by the Agency's pledge of all Bond proceeds, Program Obligations, Investment Obligations, Revenues and other assets held under the Bond Resolution, except as otherwise expressly provided in the Bond Resolution or in a Series Resolution.
+- Interest on the Series Bonds is includable in gross income for purposes of federal income Tax Exemption taxation and is includable in the taxable net income of individuals, trusts and estates for state of Minnesota (the "State") income tax purposes.
+(For additional information, see "Tax Matters" herein.). - The Agency may redeem all or a portion of the Series Bonds by optional or special Redemption and Tender redemption, and must redeem a portion of the Series Bonds by mandatory sinking fund redemption, as described under "The Series Bonds" herein.
+Owners of the 2022 Series H Bonds will have the option, and may be required, to tender their Series Bonds at par, as described under "The Series Bonds" herein. - Security Payment of principal and interest on the Series Bonds is secured, on an equal basis with payment of principal and interest on all Outstanding Bonds that the Agency has issued, and may subsequently issue, under the Bond Resolution, by the Agency's pledge of all Bond proceeds, Program Obligations, Investment Obligations, Revenues and other assets held under the Bond Resolution, except as otherwise expressly provided in the Bond Resolution or in a Series Resolution.
 The Series Bonds are also general obligations of the Agency, payable out of any of its generally available moneys, assets or revenues.
 The Agency has no taxing power.
 The State is not liable for the payment of the Series Bonds and the Series Bonds are not a debt of the State.
 (See "Security for the Bonds" herein.)

-Interest Payment Dates January 1 and July 1, commencing July 1, 2022, and, in respect of a Series Bond to be redeemed, the redemption date.
+Liquidity support for the purchase of any 2022 Series H Bonds tendered will, subject to the terms and conditions of that support, initially be provided by Federal Home Loan Bank of Des Moines.
+See "Liquidity Facility" and "Security for the Bonds" herein. - January 1 and July 1, commencing January 1, 2023, and, in respect of a Series Bond to be Interest Payment Dates redeemed, the redemption date.